branchen-infos-zh/zefix/README.md

 Zefix is a collection of scripts and clojure programs that can query the zefix - Zentraler Firmenindex - webservice, the official swiss company registry, and convert them into JSON.
-This was developed as part of the Open Data hacknights in late 2013.
+This was developed as part of the Open Data hacknights in late 2013, see http://make.opendata.ch/wiki/project:biz.

 Scripts
 ---